Baymax!

-Baymax! is an American superhero science fiction comedy series of short films created by Don Hall that premiered on Disney+ on June 29, 2022, featuring the Marvel Comics character of the same name.
-The series is a spinoff of the animated feature film Big Hero 6 (2014), and the second television series set in the film's continuity following Big Hero 6: The Series (2017–2021).
+Baymax! is an American animated superhero science fiction comedy series of shorts created by Don Hall that premiered on Disney+ on June 29, 2022, featuring the Marvel Comics character of the same name.
+The series is a spin-off of the animated feature film Big Hero 6 (2014), and the second television series set in the film's continuity following Big Hero 6: The Series (2017–2021).
 The series is the first television series produced by Walt Disney Animation Studios.

 Synopsis

-The series follows nurse robot Baymax as he helps people in the city of San Fransokyo.
+The series follows healthcare companion robot Baymax as he helps people in the city of San Fransokyo.